-14 Direction about entertainment facilities
+13 Direction about entertainment facilities and recreation facilities (major)

-- (1) The occupier of an entertainment facility must ensure the maximum number of persons on the premises is: - (a) for an indoor entertainment facility-the greater of the following: - (i) the number of persons equal to 75% of the fixed seating capacity of the entertainment facility; - (ii) the number of persons equivalent to one person per 2 square metres of space in the entertainment facility; and - (b) for an outdoor entertainment facility-the greater of the following: - (i) the number of persons equal to 100% of the fixed seating capacity of the entertainment facility; - (ii) the number of persons equivalent to one person per 2 square metres of space in the entertainment facility. - (2) If the occupier of an entertainment facility calculates the maximum number of persons allowed to be on the premises based on the percentage of the fixed seating capacity of the entertainment facility, the occupier must ensure: - (a) admission to the premises is by way of a ticket; and - (b) all persons, other than persons engaged in work, are assigned to specific seats.
+- (1) The occupier of an entertainment facility or indoor recreation facility (major) must ensure the maximum number of persons on the premises is the greater of the following: - (a) the number of persons equal to 100% of the fixed seating capacity of the facility; or

+- (b) the number of persons equivalent to one person per 2 square metres of space in the facility. - (2) The occupier of an outdoor recreation facility (major) must ensure the maximum number of persons on the premises is the greater of the following: - (a) the total of: - (i) 100% of the fixed seating capacity of facility; and - (ii) the number of persons equal to one person per 2 square metres of space of any unfixed seating areas of the facility; - (b) the number of persons equivalent to one person per 2 square metres of space in the facility. - (3) If the occupier of an entertainment facility or recreation facility (major) calculates the maximum number of persons allowed to be on the premises based on the percentage of the fixed seating capacity of the entertainment facility, the occupier must ensure: - (a) admission to the premises is by way of a ticket; and - (b) all persons, other than persons engaged in work, are assigned to specific seats.